felipeangelimvieira/felipeangelimvieira.github.io/src/assets/blog/hello-word/index.md

  V(G,D) = \mathbb{E}_{x \sim p_X}[\log D(x)] + \mathbb{E}_{z \sim p_Z}[\log ( 1 - D(G(z)))]
 $$

 where x is an image input and z is the latent space vector, and p their respective distributions.
-We can interpret V as a measure of D accuracy.
+We can interpret V as a measure of D's accuracy.
 We optimize G and D through an adversarial objective $\min_{G} \max_{D}$ V(G,D).

 The new bidirectional GAN loss proposed in the paper is: